 How affordable is the Captain Morse House for a vacation

-I sometimes get people asking why the home is so expensive to rent on a weekly basis.
+I often have people asking why the home is so expensive to rent on a weekly basis.
 People also ask why the house is so inexpensive to rent during the months of April or November and why it is so expensive during July and August.
 A common question in the off season is why don’t I pro-rate exactly a long weekend so that a $7,000 week, for example, would be just $2,000 for a weekend.
 To answer these and many questions I have put together this page on just what is the affordability of a vacation at the Captain Morse House.

 Forgive me if you already know this but the simple reason for the sharp swing in seasonal price is purely supply and demand.
 Folks, like for example President Obama, want to come to the Vineyard in August.
 Lots of other people do as well.
 The island, being an island, has only so much space on it.
 Only so many rooms and only so many houses available for rent.
 This demand pushes up the prices for a stay on island and our rates reflect what the market will bear.
 If you are interested in economic theory here is an excellent explanation of supply and demand.